Michael-Steenkamp/repo-dotfiles/README.md

 ## 3. Dotfiles Setup (Bare Repo Method)

+> [!WARNING]
-**This sets up the tracking of configuration files.
-Perform this before installing extensive software to ensure configs are in place.**
+> This sets up the tracking of configuration files.
+Perform this before installing extensive software to ensure configs are in place.

 1. Setup Git Identity